Hyperthyroidism is a hormonal disorder caused by the overactive thyroid gland.

 - Heart Palpitation (The feeling of the heart skipping/adding a beat)

 These are some of the hyperthyroidism symptoms which are characteristic of the disease.
-Usually, treatments include radioactive iodine, medications in the form of Antithyroid agents, or surgery as a last resort.
+Usually, treatments include radioactive iodine, medications in the form of anti thyroid agents, or surgery as a last resort.
+There is no complete cure for the hormonal disorder, but there are many medications available to control the synthesis of hormones by the respective endocrine glands.